-One of the most time consuming tasks as a blogger is maintaining your blog.
-I’m not referring to creating content or promoting it, I’m referring to all the other tasks that’s involved in keeping your blog running smoothly and in top shape.
+One of the most time-consuming tasks as a blogger is maintaining your blog.
+I’m not referring to creating content or promoting it, I’m referring to all the other tasks that are involved in keeping your blog running smoothly and in top shape.

 If you’re using WordPress, you have a massive advantage over anything else that there is out there.
 WordPress is awesome, it’s a robust platform with endless possibilities, and as long as you keep your version of WordPress updated as and when new releases are made available, you shouldn’t really go wrong.
 Please don’t quote me on that, as from time to time, things do go wrong as can be expected.